jerng/studies/README.md

 # Hell

-A web application development framework, for the Haskell programming language.
+An aspiring MVC web application development framework, for the Haskell programming language.

-(Muchly lacking in documentation, sorry.)
+## Status

+This project is in its embryonic stages.
+It remains muchly lacking in documentation, and for that I am sorry.

+What has been accomplished so far, is a Warp server application that routes requests based on HTTP path segments.
+The server calls the router, the router calls the controller-action, the controller-action passes a reaction back to the server, the server renders the reaction into the respective view, and serves this as a response.

 ## Intro